 The benefits of early adoption in commercial packaging

 The best opportunity for effective collaboration between clinical and commercial packaging teams is to work with a partner that can offer both within the same organization.
-A shared knowledge of the challenges of scaling-up, familiarity with documentation as well as the preexisting interpersonal and functional relationships creates a natural efficiency.
+Shared knowledge of the challenges of scaling up, familiarity with documentation as well as the preexisting interpersonal and functional relationships creates a natural efficiency.

 Even if choosing to use separate contract partners to deliver clinical and commercial packaging, bringing commercial packaging experts into the process early can still offer the same benefits – saving time, reducing risk and accelerating speed to market.